 - Walking on sidewalks or grass areas on nursing home property

-Not all head injuries in nursing homes are accidental.
-Physical abuse in nursing homes by caregivers, service providers, or family members can result in devastating injuries and cognitive impairment.
+But sadly, not all head injuries in nursing homes are accidental.
+Physical abuse in nursing homes by caregivers, service providers or family members can result in devastating injuries and cognitive impairment.

 What Are the Symptoms of Head Injuries in Nursing Homes?